brainstormforce/astra-import-export/readme.txt

 = How to use this plugin? =

-1. Install and activate the Astra Import Export plugin from the Plugins page.(Make sure you have Astra theme installed and activated.)
+1. Install and activate the Import / Export Customizer Settings plugin from the Plugins page.(Make sure you have Astra theme installed and activated.)
 2. Go to Astra Dashboard > Settings, where you’ll find Import Settings (to upload and apply a settings file) and Export Settings (to download your current Astra Customizer settings).

 = Will this plugin work for premium Astra version i.e. Astra Pro? =